alekssadowski95/OpenOMP/README.md

 ### Messaging sellers

-### Selling own items
+Through the messaging system users can connect with sellers.

-### Connect with niche
+### Selling items

-Through the messaging system users can connect with their niche market.
-Having a dedicated platform for a nicht market helps the market to grow by making it more accessible than obscure forums.
+### Grow the niche market